gcapes/git-course/_episodes/03-history.md

 ~~~
 $ git log
 ~~~
+{: .bash}

-The output shows: the commit identifier (also called revision number) which uniquely identifies the changes made in this commit, author, date, and your comment. *git log* command has many options to print information in various ways, for example:
+The output shows: the commit identifier (also called revision number) which uniquely identifies the changes made in this commit, author, date, and your comment.
+The `git log` command has many options to print information in various ways, for example:

 ~~~